California Employment Law Attorney For Wrongful Termination

 - Consult an attorney: Talk to a lawyer to understand your rights and the strength of your case.

-- File a Complaint: If necessary, file a complaint with the appropriate government agency, such as the California Department of Fair Employment and Housing (DFEH) – I can guide you through this process.
+- File a Complaint: If necessary, file a complaint with the appropriate government agency, such as the California State Department of Fair Employment and Housing (DFEH) – I can guide you through this process.

 Taking these steps can strengthen your case substantially while improving your odds of achieving a favorable outcome.